 Tip: Before you start creating your flow, plan it out.
-It's much easier to automate a business process by using Visual Workflow when you fully understand the details of your business
+It's much easier to automate a business process by using Visual Workflow when you fully understand the details of your business process.

-If you're new to the Cloud Flow Designer, we recommend walking through one or more of the sample flow tutorials in the Cloud Flow Designer Workbook.
+If you're new to the Cloud Flow Designer, we recommend walking through one or more of the flow projects in the Automate Your Business Processes trail on Trailhead.
 They're a great way to learn about the tool and discover how it works.